-Regional Commission Members will encourage capacity building and resilience at regional, national and sub-national levels to prepare and effectively respond to animal health and veterinary public health emergencies, such as the emergence or re-emergence of infectious diseases and other zoosanitary threats in the Region.
+Regional Commission Members will encourage capacity building and resilience at regional, national and subnational levels to prepare and effectively respond to animal health and veterinary public health emergencies, such as the emergence or re-emergence of infectious diseases and other zoosanitary threats in the Region.

-Specific activities of RC Members Encourage the development of fit-for-purpose Emergency Management Plans.
-Build detection and surveillance capacity for emerging and re-emerging diseases, with the support of, or in collaboration with, the WOAH Reference Centres.
-Conduct joint risk assessment, epidemiological investigation, risk communication, and simulation exercises for emerging diseases, with multi-sector involvement.
-Share emergency disease response plans on-line.
-Encourage the use of the One Health approach for control of TADs and emerging zoonotic diseases.
-KPIs Number of Members' simulation exercises in the Region notified to WOAH.
-Number of response plans shared on Members' websites Reference materials Dedicated site on emergency management on the WOAH global website.
-Emergency Management Centre - Animal Health (EMC-AH).
+Specific - Encourage the development of fit-for-purpose Emergency Management Plans. activities of RC Members - Build detection and surveillance capacity for emerging and re-emerging diseases, with the support of, or in collaboration with, the OIE Reference Centres.
+Conduct joint risk assessment, epidemiological investigation, risk communication, and simulation exercises for emerging diseases, with multi-sector involvement. - Share emergency disease response plans on-line. - Encourage the use of the One Health approach for control of TADs and emerging zoonotic diseases.

+KPIs - Number of Members' simulation exercises in the Region notified to the OIE.
+Number of response plans shared on Members' websites Reference - Dedicated site on emergency management on the OIE global website. materials - Emergency Management Centre - Animal Health (EMC-AH). - a.
+Strengthen the network of OIE Reference Centres and other relevant institutes